Gleneagles Golf Course

 Lost and Found

-Lost and Found can be located at tournament headquarters
+Lost and Found will be located at tournament headquarters.

 Please remember that you are attending a professional sporting event, with players that are competing at the highest level of our sport, volunteers who are dedicating their own time, and other spectators who have come from far and wide to view this premier event.
 With that in mind, we ask that you be respectful of both the people around you and the course that was gracious enough to host the event.

 The course hosting the event must return to its normal usage as a ball and disc golf course following the San Francisco Open.
 We ask that you please avoid walking on the ball golf greens and to respect the time and effort that goes into the upkeep of the course.